nov314k/atlas/docs/start-here.md

 _Atlas_ (Automatic Task List Administration System) is a personal task management tool.
 It automatically compiles a daily todo task list based on task definitions in all relevant areas of life, and personal preferences.

+> "Happiness does not come from doing easy work, but from the
+> afterglow of satisfaction that comes after the achievement of a
+> difficult task that demanded our best."
+Theodore Isaac Rubin

 # What can _Atlas_ do for you?

 _Atlas_ helps you to: